tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Network slicing allows a Service Provider to create independent and logical networks on top of a common or shared physical network infrastructure.
-Such network slices can be offered to customers or used internally by the Service Provider to facilitate or enhance their service offerings.
+Such network slices can be offered to customers or used internally by the Service Provider to enhance the delivery of their service offerings.
 A Service Provider can also use network slicing to structure and organize the elements of its infrastructure.
-This document provides a path control technology agnostic solution that a Service Provider can deploy to realize network slicing in IP/MPLS networks.
+This document provides a path control technology (e.g., RSVP, SR, or other) agnostic solution that a Service Provider can deploy to realize network slicing in IP/MPLS networks.

-{{?I-D.ietf-teas-ietf-network-slices}} specifies the definition of a network slice for use within the IETF and discusses the general framework for requesting and operating IETF Network Slices, their characteristics, and the necessary system components and interfaces.
+{{?I-D.ietf-teas-ietf-network-slices}} provides the definition of a network slice for use within the IETF and discusses the general framework for requesting and operating IETF Network Slices, their characteristics, and the necessary system components and interfaces.
 It also  discusses the function of